 How our service has changed

-In 2013 the Council started collecting all plastics.
-We always knew that not every plastic item could be recycled, but it was only a tiny fraction - about 2% - of the plastics we collected at the time.
-So our 'all plastics' policy made sense because its simplicity encouraged people to recycle more overall.
+We always knew that not every plastic item could be recycled.
+But it was only a tiny fraction - about 2% - of the plastics we collected at the time.
+So our 'all plastics' policy made sense because it cost very little, and its simplicity encouraged people to recycle more overall.

-But the upheaval in the recycling markets means that's no longer sustainable.
-Rather than pay the recycling companies to separate out the other types of plastics and burn them, we reason it’s cheaper for residents if we now ask you to sort them out at source.
-So we’ve adjusted our collections accordingly.
-And we can even lose full loads of recycling if the companies feel there's too much of the wrong stuff in them.
+But the upheaval in the recycling markets means we can't do that any more.
+Now, it’s cheaper for residents if we ask you to just recycle plastic bottles, pots, tubs and trays.
+All other plastics should go into your black refuse bin.
+Please help us - we can even lose full loads of recycling if the companies feel there's too much of the wrong stuff in them.

 We can reassure you that if we could get all plastics recycled, we surely would.
-But this is national and international problem that doesn’t look like changing soon.
+But this is an international problem that doesn’t look like being solved soon.

 Has this hurt our recycling performance?

 Overall, no. Certainly, we've lost the benefit of some plastics recycling.
 But Epsom & Ewell residents are recycling more and more, and our performance has continued to climb.
-We now recycle 55%.
-That's way ahead of the national average.
+We now recycle 55%, way ahead of the national average.
 Learn more about recycling and waste.

 How is this going to be fixed?